Attention to the strengths of physical interactions: Transformer and graph-based event classification for particle

 \subsection{Convolutional network}

-Convolutional Neural Networks (CNNs) \cite{https://doi.org/10.48550/arxiv.2011.13466} are mainly applied to analyze data where adjacent items have a causal relationship, i.e. image data.
-CNNs apply convolutional operations through trainable filter matrices that slide over the data to produce output that is translationally equivariant.
-The convolutional layers are usually followed by pooling operations to reduce the dimension of the data in the inner network layers.
-Here, we utilize a one-dimensional variant of such an architecture (1D CNN) called the DeepAK8 algorithm, originally used for jet tagging \cite{Sirunyan_2020}.
+Convolutional Neural Networks (CNNs) \cite{lecun1989backpropagation} are primarily applied to analyze data where adjacent elements have a causal relationship, such as in image data.
+CNNs use convolutional operations through trainable filter matrices that slide over the data, producing outputs that are translationally equivariant.
+The convolutional layers are typically followed by pooling operations to reduce the dimensionality of the data within the network layers.
+In this work, we utilize a one-dimensional variant of CNN architecture (1D CNN), inspired by the DeepAK8 algorithm, which was originally used for jet tagging \cite{Sirunyan_2020}.

-We incorporate 11 particle features as given in Table \ref{tab:1dcnn}.
-Each feature is then represented by an array of size $N_{\text{max}} = 19$, the maximum number of objects in an event.
-The event-wide features $E_T^\mathrm{miss}$ and $\phi_{E_T^\mathrm{miss}}$ are added to the $p_T$ and $\phi$ feature vectors respectively.
-Following \cite{Sirunyan_2020}, the network consists of a set of 1D convolutional blocks that pass over each of the feature vectors separately.
-The output of these blocks is concatenated and passed to a FCN with ReLU activations.
-The blocks are composed of two sub-blocks which consist of a set of convolutional layers with a ReLU activation function followed by a max pooling layer and a Dropout layer with dropout probability $0.2$.
-The model was trained with the Adam optimizer with default parameters, with a learning rate scheduler and early stopping which both monitor the validation AUC to prevent overfitting.
-The number of convolutional layers, the number of filters and the kernel size, as well as the FCN parameters were optimized with Optuna.
+We incorporate 11 particle features, as given in Table \ref{tab:1dcnn}.
+Each feature is represented by an array of size $N_{\text{max}} = 18$, which corresponds to the maximum number of objects in an event.
+The event-wide features $E_T^\mathrm{miss}$ and $\phi_{E_T^\mathrm{miss}}$ are added to the $p_T$ and $\phi$ feature vectors, respectively.
+Following \cite{Sirunyan_2020}, the network consists of a set of 1D convolutional blocks that process each feature vector independently.
+The outputs from these blocks are concatenated and passed to a fully connected network (FCN) with ReLU activations.
+Each convolutional block is composed of two sub-blocks.
+These sub-blocks include a set of convolutional layers, each with a ReLU activation function, followed by a \texttt{MaxPooling }layer and a \texttt{Dropout} layer with a dropout probability $0.2$ to prevent overfitting.
+The final layer of the model uses a softmax activation function to output class probabilities for binary classification.